pysco68/Pysco68.SignalR.HawkClient/README.md

 # Pysco68.SignalR.HawkHandler

-Enables you to use the Hawk authentication scheme for SignalR connections.
-This is particularly convinient on endpoints that use this scheme anyway.
+Enables you to use the Hawk authentication scheme for SignalR connections from .NET client.
 No server-side modification are required (beside taking care of the order in the OWIN pipeline => not include SignalR prior to the Hawk authentication middleware).

 ## Usage